 Pumpkin bread can be stored in an air-tight container at room temperature for 3-4 days, although I like to store it in the refrigerator to keep the buttercream frosting on the stiffer side.

 For long-term freezing, I recommend freezing the whole loaf without frosting.
-Thaw completely, then add frosting and caramel drizzle befor eating.
-To freeze leftover individual slices, freeze slices on a cookie sheet, then once buttercream is frozen completely, wrap in plastic wrap, then a layer of aluminum foil, and store in freezer safe bag.
+Thaw completely, then add frosting and caramel drizzle before eating.
+To freeze leftover individual slices, freeze slices on a cookie sheet, then once the buttercream is frozen completely, wrap them in plastic wrap, then a layer of aluminum foil, and store them in freezer freezer-safe bag.
 Unwrap completely before thawing to prevent frosting from sticking to the plastic wrap.

 More Delicious Pumpkin Recipes

 - Pumpkin Chocolate Chip Cookie Bars

 - 3/4 cup (148.5 grams) granulated sugar

 - 1/4 cup (53 grams) brown sugar

 - 1/2 cup (99 grams) canola oil